Child art: Reliability

-Children's reliability of children's art as evidence of their experiences is a matter of professional debate.
-In recent years courts around the world have become increasingly accepting of children's art being submitted as evidence.
-In 2004 the International Criminal Court accepted a group of approximately 500 children's drawings as evidence during investigations of crimes against humanity committed during the War in Darfur.
+The reliability of children's art as evidence of their experiences is a matter of professional debate.
+In recent years, courts around the world have become increasingly accepting of children's art being submitted as evidence.
+In 2004, the International Criminal Court accepted a group of approximately 500 children's drawings as evidence during investigations of crimes against humanity committed during the War in Darfur.
+Archaeological records, more specifically finger paintings created by children, dating back to the Neolithic period have been used as points of reference for understanding the historical period and the era's pedagogical processes for teaching art.
+These finger paintings also indicated how children of the time communicated with adults, their activities and how they interacted with their environments.